MarioJim/ResumeAndPortfolio/README.md

 # ResumeAndPortfolio
 Repository to version control my resume and portfolio.

-Managed with [Lerna](https://lerna.js.org/) and a shell script.
+Managed with [Yarn workspaces](https://classic.yarnpkg.com/blog/2017/08/02/introducing-workspaces/) and built with a shell script.

 ## Data
-TypeScript module to keep the same "database" for building my Resume and my Portfolio.
+TypeScript module to keep the same database for building my resume and my portfolio.

 ## Resume
 Compiles from template strings in TypeScript to LaTeX and finally to pdf.